Classless Inter-Domain Routing: CIDR blocks

 An IP address is part of a CIDR block and is said to match the CIDR prefix if the initial n bits of the address and the CIDR prefix are the same.
 An IPv4 address is 32 bits so an n-bit CIDR prefix leaves 32−n bits unmatched, meaning that 2^{32−n} IPv4 addresses match a given n-bit CIDR prefix.
 Shorter CIDR prefixes match more addresses, while longer prefixes match fewer.
 In the case of overlaid CIDR blocks, an address can match multiple CIDR prefixes of different lengths.

 CIDR is also used for IPv6 addresses and the syntax semantic is identical.
 The prefix length can range from 0 to 128, due to the larger number of bits in the address.
 However, by convention, a subnet on broadcast MAC layer networks always has 64-bit host identifiers.
 Larger prefixes (/127) are only used on some point-to-point links between routers, for security and policy reasons.

 Assignment of CIDR blocks

 The Internet Assigned Numbers Authority (IANA) issues to regional Internet registries (RIRs) large, short-prefix CIDR blocks.
 However, a (with over sixteen million addresses) is the largest block IANA will allocate.
 For example, is administered by RIPE NCC, the European RIR.
-The RIRs, each responsible for a single, large, geographic area, such as Europe or North America, subdivide these blocks and allocate subnets to local Internet registries (LIRs).
-Similar subdividing may be repeated several times at lower levels of delegation.
+The RIRs, each responsible for a single, large geographic area, such as Europe or North America, subdivide these blocks and allocate subnets to local Internet registries (LIRs).
+Similar subdivision may be repeated several times at lower levels of delegation.
 End-user networks receive subnets sized according to their projected short-term need.
 Networks served by a single ISP are encouraged by IETF recommendations to obtain IP address space directly from their ISP.
 Networks served by multiple ISPs, on the other hand, may obtain provider-independent address space directly from the appropriate RIR.